-Trump Abortion Order Ban On International Abortions Funding Signed By Donald Trump During Ceremony At White House
+Trump Abortion Order: Ban On International Abortion Funding Signed By Donald Trump During Ceremony At White House [Opinion]

 — NARAL (@NARAL) January 23, 2017

-As a congressman, Pence introduced a bill that – at the time – would have shut down all funding of Planned Parenthood because a small percentage of this organization’s activities in promoting birth control and women’s health involved abortions.
-According to The Associated Press, the Republican controlled Congress will soon be making yet another attempt to defund Planned Parenthood inside the United States.
+As a congressman, Pence introduced a bill that, at the time, would have shut down all funding for Planned Parenthood because a small percentage of this organization’s activities in promoting birth control and women’s health involved abortions.
+According to the Associated Press, the Republican-controlled Congress will soon be making yet another attempt to defund Planned Parenthood inside the United States.

 Impact of Trump Abortion Order

-This blanket ban on international abortion funding means that organizations that relied on United States funding when offering birth control to women in developing countries will now either have to find funding elsewhere or cut back on such programs.
+This blanket ban on international abortion funding means organizations that relied on United States funding when offering birth control to women in developing countries will now either have to find funding elsewhere or cut back on such programs.

 The implications for women in these developing countries are significant.
-Birth control is one of the principal means for ensuring that women are able to join the economy and contribute to the growth of their family’s income, health and general prosperity.
+Birth control is one of the principal means for ensuring that women are able to join the economy and contribute to the growth of their family’s income, health, and general prosperity.
 The Trump abortion order will make it more difficult for women to achieve equality economically and socially.

 Future Plans of Donald Trump

-It’s safe to say that the conservatives in the Senate, House and Trump administration itself aren’t going to be satisfied with simply cutting off abortion funding outside of the United States.
-While legally, Roe V Wade guarantees a woman’s right to an abortion in this country, defunding provides an effective means for Republicans to eliminate access to an abortion without technically eliminating the right to it.
+It’s safe to say that the conservatives in the Senate and House, as well as the Trump administration itself, aren’t going to be satisfied with simply cutting off abortion funding outside of the United States.
+While legally, Roe v Wade guarantees a woman’s right to an abortion in this country, defunding provides an effective means for Republicans to eliminate access to an abortion without technically eliminating the right to it.

 okay. so far i regret voting for Trump. im sorry. i didn't think he was actually serious on Abortion because he always changed his views